-- 2. Deferred Enforced Departure (DED) -(a)(11).
-File Form I-765 with evidence of your identity and nationality.
-If you are without nationality, submit evidence of your residence in the last country in which you habitually resided.
-You should also state your basis for claiming that you are covered by DED and provide evidence (if available) for your claim. - 3.
-Temporary Protected Status (TPS)--(a)(12) and (c)(19).
-File Form I-765 with your Form I-821, Application for Temporary Protected Status, or evidence that we accepted or approved your initial or re-registration Form I-821.
+3. Temporary Protected Status (TPS)--(a)(12) and (c)(19).
+File Form I-765 with your Form I-821, Application for Temporary Protected Status, or evidence that we received or approved your initial or re-registration Form I-821.
 Include evidence of your nationality and identity as required by the Form I-821 Instructions.
-If an EOIR IJ or the Board of Immigration Appeals (BIA) granted TPS, and you are requesting your first EAD or are reregistering for the first time, you must submit a copy of the EOIR IJ or BIA order that granted TPS with your Form I-765 (such as a copy of your Form I-821 that the EOIR IJ or BIA approved).
+If an EOIR IJ or the Board of Immigration Appeals (BIA) granted you TPS, and you are requesting your first EAD or are re-registering for the first time, you must submit a copy of the EOIR IJ or BIA order granting you TPS with your Form I-765 (such as a copy of your Form I-821 that the EOIR IJ or BIA approved).
 You must also follow the instructions for filing your application as described in the most recent TPS Federal Register notice regarding a TPS designation, new designation (formerly called "re-designation"), or extension for your country.
 Please check the USCIS website at www.uscis.gov/tps for procedures to register or re-register for TPS, including obtaining an EAD, if your country has been designated for TPS.